vipul6042/Spardha-23/README.md

 ### Get started with Frontend
 - Open the Frontend folder (Spardha-23 Project/frontend/) and open the folder in VS Code.
 - Open a new terminal by clicking the command (Ctrl + Shift + `) or clicking on Terminal : New Terminal in the nav-menu
-- To install the dependencies, run this in the application folder from the command-line:
+- To install the dependencies, run this in the application folder from the command line:
 - ```
   npm install
   ```